if22b099/Arc42_SWARC/arc42/arc42_Gruppe-8.md

     - The system must handle and recover from unexpected failures.
       - *Scenario:* Continued availability during server or service failures.

-- **Microservices Architecture**
-  - **Scalability:**
-    - The architecture must support horizontal scaling of microservices.
-      - *Scenario:* The system can handle a 50% increase in user uploads without performance degradation.
-  - **Isolation:**
-    - Microservices should be isolated to prevent failures.
-      - *Scenario:* Failure in one microservice should not impact the entire application.

 - **Pixlr Integration**
   - **Reliability:**
     - The integration with Pixlr's API must be reliable.